 - The chances of a vehicle getting damaged would decrease drastically.

 Your system can guide the driver to a nearby suitable parking space.
 You can take it a step further and add the functionality of suggesting a parking space only if it’s available.
 Maybe your system can determine if a car park has open slots or not, and it can indicate a parking space to the driver of the vehicle accordingly.
 The sensors can co-ordinate and help in guiding the driver to an open and nearby parking slot.
 Here’s more info on this car parking indicator project.

 2. Use Artificial Neural Network for Image Encryption

 Privacy issues have become highly prevalent in recent years.
-This is one of the best MATLAB projects for you on this list if you take an interest in cybersecurity and cryptography.
+This is one of the best matlab project ideas for mechanical engineering for you on this list if you take an interest in cybersecurity and cryptography.
 You can perform image encryption by taking the help of Artificial Neural Networks (ANNs in short).